 - Language: intermediary written and spoken English (non-native English is fine).

 - Travel: is limited, expect only 0-2 weeks of travel each year.

 If you’re interested in this position please apply by sending the following documents:

-- A cover letter (as a 1-2 page PDF) – describing how you fit the role and qualifications.
+- A cover letter (1-2 page PDF) – describing how you fit the role and qualifications.
 (Required.)

 - A resume (PDF) or a link to your LinkedIn profile – describing your background and past experience.
+(Required.)

-- Any samples or other documents; for example heuristic evaluations you’ve performed, UX-related articles you have written, designs you’ve created, etc.
+- Any samples or other documents; for example, heuristic evaluations you’ve performed, UX related articles you’ve written, designs you’ve created, etc. (Optional.)